emott/code-examples/ShellJr - C/README.txt

-A Unix-like shell that can exucute a subset of Unix commands.
+A Unix-like shell that can execute a subset of Unix commands.
-Written in C by Eric Mott
+Makefile will create executable shell_jr